SoftwareGuy/ENet-CSharp/README.md

 ### Strategy
 The best-known strategy is to use ENet in an independent I/O thread.
 This can be achieved by using Threads as well as ConcurrentQueues, RingBuffers and Disruptors, for example.

-You can use whatever system you are comfortable with, just make sure you keep Enet pumping as fast as possible in your application.
+You can use whatever system you are comfortable with, just make sure you keep ENet pumping as fast as possible in your application.
 Not pumping fast enough will cause Enet to become backlogged/congested, and this will hurt performance and network throughput.

 A real world example is Oiran Studio's [Ignorance](https://github.com/SoftwareGuy/Ignorance) transport which uses ConcurrentQueues for high performance transport I/O.